Arlington County provides weekly curbside trash, recycling and organics collection services to all single-family homes, duplexes and some town houses.

 Backdoor pickups can be arranged for residents who are unable to take their trash and/or recyclables to the curb.
 Apply for backdoor collection online or call 703-228-5000.
 Certain restrictions apply.

 Missed collections must be reported no later than 7 p.m. the first business day following your trash day.
 For example, if your trash day is Monday, missed collections must be reported no later than Tuesday at 7 p.m.
 Missed collections reported within this time frame will be collected by the end of the next business day following the day reported.

 You may report a missed collection online using our reporting tool (“Residential Curbside Collections”>”Missed Service – Missed Collection”) or by calling 703-228-5000.
-Please note that missed collections reported after 5 p.m. the following business day will be collected on your next scheduled trash day.
+Note that missed collections reported after 7 p.m. the following business day will have to be part of your next scheduled weekly trash pickup.

 Place all recyclable materials in the blue recycling cart.
 Unacceptable materials such as cardboard boxes containing packing peanuts, Styrofoam or trash will be tagged and left at the curb.

 Recyclable materials placed outside of the cart should be placed in household containers, or cardboard boxes.
 Recyclable materials placed in plastic bags outside of the cart will be treated as trash.
 Remember to always empty and rinse all containers.
 Residential home properties re required to recycle the following materials: